-What are protective rights (related rights) to Lichtbilder? (to be read: §§ 73, 74)
+What are protective rights (related rights) to Lichtbilder? (can be found at: §§ 73, 74)

 - Related rights to Lichtbilder are part of the Copyright Act.

 - The producer of a photograph has the following exclusive property rights, which are heritable and alienable:

 - Reproduction right

 - Right to make available

 - Broadcasting right (broadcasting)

 - Distribution right

 - Lecture, performance and screening rights

 - There are also rights to the producer being named in the case of reproductions and to significant changes to the photograph being noted.